 © 2018 Healthgrades Operating Company, Inc. All rights reserved.
 May not be reproduced

 or reprinted without permission from Healthgrades Operating Company, Inc. Use

 of this information is governed by the Healthgrades User Agreement.

 - Fowler MJ.
 Diabetes Treatment, Part 1: Diet and Exercise.
 Clinical Diabetes July 2007 vol. 25 no. 3 105-109. http://clinical.diabetesjournals.org/content/25/3/105.full

-- Holiday Meal Planning: Six Holiday Tips.
-American Diabetes Association. http://www.diabetes.org/food-and-fitness/food/planning-meals/holiday-meal-planning/six-holiday-tips....
+- Holiday Meal Planning: Fitting in Sweets.
+American Diabetes Association. http://www.diabetes.org/food-and-fitness/food/planning-meals/holiday-meal-planning/making-sugar-coun...

-- Do You Know Some of the Health Risks of Being Overweight?
-National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK). http://www.niddk.nih.gov/health-information/health-topics/weight-control/health_risks_being_overweig...
+- Health Risks of Being Overweight.
+National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK). https://www.niddk.nih.gov/health-information/weight-management/health-risks-overweight

 - National Poll Report.
 The Robert Morris University Polling Institute. https://www.rmu.edu/PollingInstitute/cmp-media/docs/Poll/rmupollfall2013.pdf